The Rabbit House: Cast

-Shooting
+Production

 The film was shot in The Rabbit House, a 120-year-old heritage property situated in Himachal Pradesh, India.
 As its name suggests, the house comprises 16-17 distinct interconnected chambers, creating a labyrinthine layout akin to a rabbit's burrow.
 This architectural masterpiece functions as both the principal backdrop and a key character in the Hindi feature film The Rabbit House.
 The filmmakers employed this historic home as a fundamental element of the narrative, intertwining its rich background with the scenario.

-Release
+Theatre Release

 The Rabbit House was supposed to release on 20 December 2024, but due to the presence of many big films it is postponed to release on 3 January 2025.